Finagraph/strongbox-webwidgets/finconnect-react/README.md

 # Using the 'theme' property

-The `StrongboxFinConnector` component has an optional property called theme.
+The `StrongboxFinConnect` component has an optional property called theme.
 This is how you pass settings that will change the appearance of the component.

 The `theme` property is a JSON object.
 The type for theme is exported from the module